OliviaFratangelo/wizarding-schools-network/README.md

 ### _wizarding school_

-- [ ] Write a route to serve up all wizarding schools **Write a `wizarding schools` model with the following information:**
+- [ X ] Write a route to serve up all wizarding schools **Write a `wizarding schools` model with the following information:**
-- [ ] name - not empty or null
+- [ X ] name - not empty or null
-- [ ] imageUrl - with a default value
+- [ X ] imageUrl - with a default value
-- [ ] location - not empty or null
+- [ X ] location - not empty or null
-- [ ] description - extremely large text
+- [ X ] description - extremely large text

 ### _students_

-- [ ] Write a route to serve up all students
+- [ X ] Write a route to serve up all students

 ###### **Write a `students` model with the following information:**

-- [ ] firstName - not empty or null
+- [ X ] firstName - not empty or null
-- [ ] lastName - not empty or null
+- [ X ] lastName - not empty or null
-- [ ] email - not empty or null; must be a valid email
+- [ X ] email - not empty or null; must be a valid email
-- [ ] imageUrl - with a default value
+- [ X ] imageUrl - with a default value
-- [ ] magicalAbilityScore - decimal between 0.0 and 10.0
+- [ X ] magicalAbilityScore - decimal between 0.0 and 10.0

-- [ ] Students may be associated with at most one wizarding school.
+- [ X ] Students may be associated with at most one wizarding school.
-- [ ] Likewise, wizarding schools may be associated with many students
+- [ X ] Likewise, wizarding schools may be associated with many students
 </details>

 <details>